rfleao/rfleao/README.md

 ### Welcome to my profile page!

-- I'm a Brazilian Freelancer Fullstack Developer.
-I'm a Portuguese native speaker, and fluent in English.
-I also speak elementary French and German, in addition to currently learning Japanese and Chinese.
+- I'm Freelancer Fullstack Developer.

+- I'm a Portuguese native speaker, and fluent in English.

-- I worked for 10 years in public administration in the area of information technology, more precisely as a project manager.
+- I worked for 10 years in public service in the area of information technology, more precisely in project management.
 I was also able to obtain knowledge in programming in Java, PHP, and Python languages, in addition to databases such as MySQL.

 - Currently, I develop projects as a Freelancer.

-I'm methodical, agile, and perfectionist, besides being curious, always keeping myself updated.
+- I'm methodical, agile, and perfectionist, besides being curious, always keeping myself updated.

 - I have a solid background in mathematics, logic, and algorithms.

-- I’m currently learning C and R Languages.

 ### Contact and Social Info: